top of page

 Our Diocese

-The Diocese of Milwaukee is a Christian community of 48 congregations and ministries and fellowships worshipping and witnessing as The Episcopal Church in southern Wisconsin.
+The Diocese of Wisconsin is a community of over 100 congregations and ministries of the Episcopal Church in Wisconsin.

 bottom of page